tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-26-download-secrets-from-kubernetes.md

 kube-system       Active   46m
 ```

-Now we can create a new namespace
+Now we can create a new namespace.
 {% highlight shell %}
 kubectl create namespace download-demo
 {% endhighlight %}